Sudoku hard Strategy and Techniques: Sudoku Hard level 4 game 1 solution

 The results are shown below with valid cells found at this stage colored green.
 We'll color the valid cells in the next stage in a different color to distinguish the cells filled in various stages.

-Stage 3 of Sudoku puzzle solution: 4th level game play 1
+Stage 3 of Sudoku hard puzzle solution: level 4 game play 1

 The immediate positive results are—